Special Education Certification

 Programming is designed for the busy, working adult and offered in accelerated format every 8 weeks.
 The coursework includes face-to-face, hybrid and online classwork.
 Face-to-face classes meet once a week from 6 PM to 10 PM for 8 weeks.
 Additional work beyond time spent in the classroom is required.
 All coursework reflects a commitment to rigor and high standards of excellence.

 Currently, all face-to-face courses meet at the Waynesburg University Center at Southpointe.
-Were interest generated by a commitment of a cohort of students of five or more for attendance at one of our other locations (Seven Fields or Monroeville) for the duration of the certification or degree, the Director would consider offering the coursework at these additional WU locations.
+Were interest generated by a commitment of a cohort of students of five or more for attendance at one of our other locations (Cranberry or Monroeville) for the duration of the certification or degree, the Director would consider offering the coursework at these additional WU locations.

 Although some of the programming is fully online, the entire degree is comprised of 50% or fewer requirements online.